RoyGuf/Catalogue/README.md

-# Babysitter-Service-App - Back End

-The server side of the **Babaysitter-Service-App**, runs on port 8080 by default.
+# Movies Catalogue

+A Full-Stack Next.js app with information about movies like release year, runtime, cast and more.
+There is an option to search by genre, release year and free keyword.

 ## Installation

+The local app runs on port 3000 by default.

 #### Environment Variables